Ibrahim-Ola/RAG/README.md

 1. RAG101: This is a beginners level introduction to RAG with LangChain.
 You will learn how to:
     * Load open source models using the Huggingface API in Langchain.
     * Prompt your loaded models.
-    * Augment the LLM's knowledge with private data in a naive "way".
+    * Augment the LLM's knowledge with private data in a "naive way".